Something monumental is happening in London and in other parts of the UK.

 There is of course a lot to celebrate about this upward trend of visible vegan ventures.

-Plant-based foods are easier to come by, vegans have multiple options for socializing and celebrating with friends, and independent vegan businesses are at last getting a foot hold in the lucrative UK market scene with a chance of securing regular income.
+Plant-based foods are easier to come by, vegans have multiple options for socializing and celebrating with friends, and independent vegan businesses are at last getting a foothold in the lucrative UK market scene with a chance of securing regular income.

 But there is one element of this street food surge that is an area of concern.

-Of course we should be happy to see vegan options and vegan events, but we should also be more than a little mindful that a non-vegan does not have the core interests of our lifestyle at the centre of their business.
+Of course we should be happy to see vegan options and vegan events, but we should also be more than a little mindful that a non-vegan does not have the core interests of our lifestyle at the center of their business.

 A non-vegan running a vegan event is not doing it to save animals, build social capital for vegan communities, or protect and nurture independent vegan business.